 • Share what you are feeling with someone you trust

-Students who feel overwhelmed can speak with a guidance counselor, social worker, or nurse at their school.
+Students who feel overwhelmed can speak with a guidance counselor, health social worker, or nurse at their school.
 Team-based telehealth consultation services are also available through the Texas Child Health Access Through Telemedicine (TCHATT) initiatives, which provide telemedicine or telehealth programs to school districts in Texas to help identify and assess the behavioral health needs of children and adolescents and provide access to mental health services.
 For more information about TCHATT, visit here.

 Tips For Parents and Caregivers